bradyjoslin/bradyjoslin.com/content/about/_index.md

-Currently working as Director of Application Services at a Fortune 500 company in Houston, TX, leading wonderful teams who create custom web and mobile applications and build solutions on platforms like Sharepoint and Jira.
+Currently working as Director of Application Services at a Fortune 500 company in Houston, TX, leading wonderful teams who create custom web and mobile applications and build solutions on platforms like SharePoint and Jira.

 Opinions expressed here are my own and not the views of my employer.